How To Grease Tie Rod Ends

 * If the nozzle hasn’t connected to the zerk then grease will ooze from between the zerk and the grease gun.

-Then, watch the dust boot and give the grease gun a few good pumps until you see the boot begin to swell.
+Then, watch the dust boot and give the grease gun a few good pumps and STOP if you see the boot begin to swell.
 It is best not to keep greasing once you see the boot swell since the seal that holds that grease in the tie rod end can be compromised if too much pressure is applied.
 If the seal breaks you will be replacing that part sooner than later.

 Detach the coupler from the fitting.
 This can be difficult but you can loosen the jaws again if you have an adjustable coupler.